Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private

-The problem of computing the evaluations of arbitrary multivariate polynomial was introduced by Yu \emph{et al.} in \cite{LCC}.
+This paper considers the distributed computing problem of evaluating arbitrary multivariate polynomial, which was first introduced by Yu \emph{et al.} in \cite{LCC}.
 Specifically, in a distributed computing system including a master node and a set of $N$ worker nodes, the master wishes to compute the evaluation $Y_m=\phi(X_m)$ for each data point $X_m$ in a large dataset $X=(X_1,X_2,\ldots,X_M)$ with the assistance of the $N$ worker nodes, where $\phi$ is an arbitrary multivariate polynomial, as illustrated in Fig. \ref{GLCC}.
-To do that, the master sends an encoded version of $X$ to each worker, while keeping $X$ private from any up to $T$ colluding workers.
-Then each worker generates a response according to the encoded data received.
-Due to the straggler effect, the master only waits for the responses from a subset of the fastest $K$ workers to recover desired evaluations, in the presence of $A$ adversarial workers, where the minimum number of successful computing workers that the master needs to wait for is referred to as \emph{recovery threshold}.
+It is guaranteed that any up to $T$ colluding workers learn nothing about the dataset $X$ and that the desired polynomial computations must be completed in the presence of $A$ adversarial workers who deliberately modify computation results.
+To do that, the master sends an encoded version of $X$ to each worker, who accordingly generates a response according to the encoded data received.
+Due to the straggler effect, the master only waits for the responses from a subset of the fastest $K$ workers to recover desired evaluations, where the minimum number of successful computing workers that the master needs to wait for is referred to as \emph{recovery threshold}.
 Note from references \cite{EPcode,Qian_Yu} that matrix multiplication can be converted into the problem of computing the element-wise products of two batches of sub-matrices based on the concept of bilinear complexity \cite{Strassen,Smirnov}.
 Moreover, the evaluation of a multivariate polynomial can be also regarded as computing a linear combination of various evaluations of a multilinear map function.
-Thus, the problem of computing polynomial evaluations over a batch of datasets covers many computations of interest in machine learning, including the aforementioned linear computation \cite{Lee}, matrix multiplication \cite{EPcode,Qian_Yu} and multilinear map computation \cite{jia2021cross}.
+Thus, the problem of computing polynomial evaluations over a batch of datasets covers many computations of interest in machine learning, including the aforementioned linear computation \cite{Lee}, matrix multiplication \cite{EPcode,Qian_Yu}, and multilinear map computation \cite{jia2021cross}.